-I’ve talked about it before on my blog, how I feel that sometimes solo travel can be a bit over glamorized and bloggers have a tendency to not show people all sides of what solo travel is all about.
+I’ve talked about it before on my blog, how I feel that sometimes solo travel for women can be a bit over glamorized, and bloggers have a tendency to not show people all sides of what solo travel.
 Yes, traveling on your own has so many pros.
-Not only will it make you feel like an independent bad ass, but you can also be on your own schedule and not have to worry about keeping a travel companion happy too.
+Not only will it make you feel like an independent badass, but you can also be on your own schedule and not have to worry about keeping a travel companion happy too.

 Do your research

 One of the things that makes me feel the most confident about traveling solo is doing my research.
 Now I’m a bit OCD when it comes to researching things for trips, however, I always like to be prepared.
 I also find being prepared helps me feel less uneasy about the unknown with travel.
 Before a trip, I’ll read not only about things to do in destinations but also things like how to use the public transit in the destination, how to get to point a to point b, customs I should know for that country like their religion, how to dress, etc. Even though this isn’t necessary and you can totally “wing it” when traveling, and I often do once I get there, feeling prepared is one of the ways I ease pre-solo trip anxiety.

 This is one of the biggest pet peeves of mine while traveling solo.
 I have no idea why it bugs me so much to eat in a restaurant alone, and some of you may think I’m crazy, but I just feel weird.
 To overcome this I’ll usually find cafes to eat at, great grab-and-go or takeaway/delivery options, or alternatively, if I really want to go eat at a restaurant, I will, but I’ll favour restaurants that have a bar, window seating, or some sort of seating that’s a bit less awkward and lonely than sitting across from an empty chair.